ntwalibas/unitary-proposal/README.md

-# Avalon - a classical/quantum programming language
+# Avalon - a classical/quantum programming language [Accepted!]

 This proposal to the unitary fund is for exploring the creation of a classical/quantum programming language.
 The [Avalon Programming Language](https://github.com/avalon-lang/avaloniq) is a working programming language that allows the creation of qubits and the application of quantum gates to those qubits.